microsoft/fluentui-apple/macos/docs/Controls/Button.md

 ![ButtonViews.png](.attachments/ButtonViews.png)

+Buttons are a standard control that users can interact with to take actions within your application.
+The FluentUI button for macOS adds system appropriate hover effects when your mouse rests over it.

 ## Best Practices
 ### Do
 - Make sure the label conveys a clear purpose of the button to the user.